cantikapf/IR-study-companion/_chapters/013-indonesia-political-perspective/080-religion-society.md

 slug: religion-society
 title: Religion, Society And Politics
 abstract: This chapter will explore the relationship between religion, society, and politics in Indonesia.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

 ## Introduction

 Since 2005, Indonesia has witnessed numerous direct elections of local government heads in provinces, districts, and municipalities.
-A notable trend in these elections is the formation of ethnic coalitions, with political party activists asserting that voters tend to favor candidates from the same ethnic background, particularly when their group constitutes a significant majority in the region.
-This phenomenon has resulted in a notable convergence between ethnic population patterns and ethnic identity, as highlighted by scholars like Edward Aspinall, Sebastian Dettman, and Eve Warburton.
+A notable trend in these elections is the formation of **ethnic** coalitions, with political party activists asserting that voters tend to favor candidates from the same ethnic background, particularly when their group constitutes a significant majority in the region.
+This phenomenon has resulted in a notable convergence between ethnic population patterns and ethnic **identity**, as highlighted by scholars like Edward Aspinall, Sebastian Dettman, and Eve Warburton.

 ## Religion and Politics

 The intertwining of religion and politics has been a subject of scrutiny in Indonesia.
-President Joko Widodo proposed a separation of religion and politics during the Jakarta gubernatorial run-off election.
-Religious leaders, such as Mustofa Bisri and Quraish Shihab, attribute the rise of a hardline understanding of Islam to the presence of leaders claiming a monopoly on truth.
+President Joko Widodo proposed a separation of religion and politics during the Jakarta gubernatorial run-off election. **Religious** leaders, such as Mustofa Bisri and Quraish Shihab, attribute the rise of a hardline understanding of Islam to the presence of leaders claiming a monopoly on truth.

 Emphasizing the need for constant re-examination and re-learning of religious texts, religious leaders argue for a nuanced interpretation relevant to the contemporary context.
 Mustofa Bisri contends that no one can claim a monopoly on interpreting religious texts.
 He highlights the importance of exercising wisdom and embedding values like justice, compassion and humanity when examining scripture.